Ewan-Selkirk/Unreal-Dialogue/README.md

 Pay - Allows the user to purchase an item from an NPC.
 Allows the user to define a cost, successful and unsuccessful purchase lines of dialogue, and an event to be broadcast upon successful purchase.
+This event can be implemented as an interface on a blueprint.
+It uses a byte as its type meaning it can be converted to an enum easily.

 Condition - Allows a response to be shown based on a condition.
 Takes a condition and a response type as parameters.